Using Artifacts for research outcomes

 Connecting your findings

-It’s super easy to build links between artifacts and connect them to a formal report.
+It’s super easy to build links between Artifacts and connect them to a formal report.
 Or to add a Persona reference to an Empathy Map.

 Play